tdewin/best-practices-guide/resource_planning/direct_san.md

 # Direct Storage Access

-Under "Direct Storage Access" mode selection Veeam summarize the VMware own "Direct Storage Access" and the Veeam own  "Direct NFS Access" modes.
+When using "Direct Storage Access", Veeam summarizes VMware's VDDK based "Direct SAN" mode, and Veeam's proprietary "Direct NFS".

-The Direct Storage Access Mode uses a direct data path (a Fibre Channel or iSCSI) between the VMFS datastore and the backup proxy for data transfer.
-The Proxy need at least read access to the datastores so Fibre Channel Zoning, Networking and LUN masking on the Storage need to reflect this.
+The Direct SAN mode uses a direct data path (Fibre Channel or iSCSI) between the VMFS datastore and the backup proxy for data transfer.
+The proxy needs at least read access to the datastores so Fibre Channel zoning, Networking and LUN masking on the storage need to reflect this.

-To use Direct NFS backup mode the Proxies need access to the NFS network and need to be member of the NFS Storage System "export policy" for read- write access.
+To use Direct NFS backup mode, the proxies need access to the NFS network and need to be member of the NFS storage server's "export policy" for read and/or write access.

 ## Pros